d1stract3d/alfa_blog/README.md

 # README
 \
-alfablog is an obligatory example blog made with rails
+alfablog is an obligatory blog made with rails
 #
 * Ruby version: 2.6.6